 Drugstores and pharmacies have always been an integral part of the healthcare system.
 Although most drugstore businesses started as a single store and remained so, a few grew to become regional and national chains.
 In the U.S., three such large drug store chain companies are Walgreens, CVS, and Rite Aid.
 The three companies were ranked as the top three drug store chains in the U.S. for several years.
 Despite competition among themselves and other companies, these three companies retained their positions as major drug store chains in the U.S. through consistent growth.
-The growth of these companies has been internal as well as through acquisitions.
+The growth of these companies has

 Walgreens was founded in 1901 as a single store in Chicago.
 It took seven years to start the second Walgreens store.
 However, by 1926 it grew to become a chain of 100 stores.
-It crossed the 1,000 mark in 1982, and by the year 2015 it operated at approximately 8,200 locations and became the largest pharmacy chain in the U.S. It gained exposure to the European markets also through its acquisition of Boots Alliance, a large European drug store chain.
-Walgreens hoped to further increase its operations in the U.S. market and, in 2015, it offered to buy Rite Aid for \$9.4 billion.
+It crossed the 1,000 mark in 1982, and by the year 2015 it operated at approximately 8,200 locations and became the largest pharmacy chain in the U.S. It also gained exposure to the European markets through its acquisition of Boots Alliance, a large European drug store chain.
+Walgreens hoped to further increase its operations in the U.S. market, and in 2015 it offered to buy Rite Aid for \$9.4 billion.